Quantum indeterminacy: Example

 Von Neumann formulated the question 1) and provided an argument why the answer had to be no, if one accepted the formalism he was proposing.
 However, according to Bell, von Neumann's formal proof did not justify his informal conclusion.
 A definitive but partial negative answer to 1) has been established by experiment: because Bell's inequalities are violated, any such hidden variable(s) cannot be local (see Bell test experiments).

 The answer to 2) depends on how disturbance is understood, particularly since measurement entails disturbance (however note that this is the observer effect, which is distinct from the uncertainty principle).
-Still, in the most natural interpretation the answer is also no. To see this, consider two sequences of measurements: (A) which measures exclusively σ1 and (B) which measures only σ3 of a spin system in the state ψ.
+Still, in the most natural interpretation the answer is also no. To see this, consider two sequences of measurements: (A) that measures exclusively σ1 and (B) that measures only σ3 of a spin system in the state ψ.
 The measurement outcomes of (A) are all +1, while the statistical distribution of the measurements (B) is still divided between +1, −1 with equal probability.